sguzman/articles/README.md

 - [ ] I Dream of Femininity: Understanding the Phenomology of Transgenderism
 - [ ] Communism Transcended
 - [ ] 1 as information compression ratio for derivative algebraic objects
+- [ ] death by manager
+- [ ] Objects that contain their own pedagogy